 As per the fund requirements and current financial situation, you can choose any of the above options.

-When applying for a home loan, borrowers can opt for either fixed interest rate or floating interest rate.
-In case of fixed rate home loans, the EMIs will remain constant throughout the loan period.
-However, in case of floating rate home loans, if the interest rate decreases any time during the loan period, one of the two things could happen – decrease in the subsequent EMI amount or decrease in the loan tenure or a mix of both.
+When applying for a home loan, borrowers can opt for either a fixed interest rate or a floating interest rate.
+In the case of fixed-rate home loans, the EMIs will remain constant throughout the loan period.
+However, in the case of floating rate home loans, if the interest rate decreases any time during the loan period, one of the two things could happen – a decrease in the subsequent EMI amount or a decrease in the loan tenure or a mix of both.
 And the reverse happens when the home loan rate increases.
 In a scenario when your home loan rate decreases, you should always ask your lender to decrease your loan tenure and keep your current EMI amount constant as it will help you save on the total loan interest.
-But if you are having a hard time paying your monthly installments, you can opt for lower EMI.
+But if you are having a hard time paying your monthly instalments, you can opt for a lower EMI.